jeremypbeasley/canlis_j/studio.markdown

   photos:
   - title:
     url: "/uploads/poster_hawaiiannights.jpg"

+- title: Canlis Salt Ramekins
+  desc: Local artisan and sculptor Dylan Andersen created a series of solid bronze
+    ramekins to accompany our opening bread course.
+Rather than being carved out, each is pressed into a bowl shape with around 50,000lbs of hydraulic pressure.
+  year: 2024
+  type: Objects
+  price: 45
+  purchase_url:
+  is_soldout: true
+  photo_duration: 2600
+  partner: Dylan Andersen
+  is_featured: true
+  is_visible: true
+  photos:
+  - title:
+    url: "/uploads/ramy.jpg"
+- title: The Canlis TV Dinner
+  desc: Canlis Frozen?
+You bet.
+This pandemic-era expirment turned out to be a big
+    hit among fans and regulars alike.
+Box design by Don Clark for Invisible Creature.
+  year: 2020
+  type: Uncategorized
+  price: 45
+  purchase_url:
+  is_soldout: true
+  photo_duration: 2600
+  partner:
+  is_featured: true
+  is_visible: true
+  photos:
+  - title:
+    url: "/uploads/dinnner.jpg"

 - title: The Canlis Yurt Villiage Poster
   desc: The parking lot transformed into a cozy village of private yurts, offering
     warmth, food, and a little magic in the middle of a wintery pandemic.
 Poster design